mm2270/JamfProScripts/README.md

 When the script is added to a policy, you can optionally add a value in minutes to Paramater 4 ($4) to pass to it at run time.
 You may also edit the values in the script for the reboot time options (currently on lines 75 thru 78)

+An example usage simulating a policy with a value passed to parameter 4 (using the jamf binary)
+`sudo jamf runScript -script reboot_scheduler.sh -path /path/to/script/ -p1 120`

+The above would auto schedule a reboot to occur 120 minutes from the runtime of the script, and display an alert showing the exact date and time the reboot has been scheduled to the current user.
+As an example, if the script is run using a value of '120' passed to Parameter 4, and the current date and time is:
+`June 10, 2015 11:47 PM`
+the script will create a LaunchDaemon with a CalendarStartInterval setting of:
+`June 10, 2015 01:47 PM`
+and display this date and time in the dialog.

 For more details on usage, please read through the script comments.